SEL-Columbia/nmis/README.md

     pip install Flask

-2. Follow the instructions in the pipeline folder to generate lga level json:
+2. Follow the instructions in the pipeline folder to generate lga level json.
+Symlink `pipeline/lgas` to `static/lgas` (`cd static && ln -sf ../pipeline/lgas lgas`).

 3. Cd to the "nmis" folder and run the local server